-200900900 Basinwide Columbia River Inter- Yes Recommendation: This project to be reviewed as part of the 2021 2021 - Anadromous Habitat Yes 2022 \$775,000 Supplementation Tribal Fish .
-63 Anadromous Habitat and Hatchery Review.
-Consider ISRP and Hatchery , ,,,,,,, Evaluation Commission (CRITFC) comments in proposal as appropriate.
-See programmatic issue on and nateriery Commission (CRITIC) Fish Propagation.
-198909600 Genetic Monitoring and National Oceanic and Qualified Recommendation: Sponsor is requested to submit an updated 2019 - Mainstem/Program No No set end \$487,842 Evaluation (M&E) Program Atmospheric proposal in the Mainstem/Program Support Review, including a Support point for Salmon and Steelhead Administration timeline for completing current research.
-Consider ISRP comments Tor Sumon and Steemed , tarring traction in proposal as appropriate.
+200900900 Basinwide Columbia River Inter- Yes Recommendation: This project to be reviewed as part of the 2021 2021 - Anadromous Yes 2022 \$775,000 Supplementation Tribal Fish Anadromous Habitat and Hatchery Review.
+Consider ISRP comments in Habitat and Hatchery Evaluation Commission (CRITFC) proposal as appropriate.
 See programmatic issue on Fish Propagation.
-199305600 Advance Hatchery Reform National Oceanic and Yes Recommendation: Sponsor is requested to submit an updated 2019 - Mainstem/Program No 2024 \$590,897 Research Atmospheric proposal in the Mainstem/Program Support Review, including a Support Administration timeline for completing current research.
-Consider ISRP comments in proposal as appropriate.
+198909600 Genetic Monitoring and National Oceanic and Qualified Recommendation: Sponsor is requested to submit an updated proposal 2019 - No No set end \$487,842 Evaluation (M&E) Program Atmospheric in the Mainstem/Program Support Review, including a timeline for Mainstem/Program point for Salmon and Steelhead Administration completing current research.
+Consider ISRP comments in proposal as Support appropriate.
+See programmatic issues on Fish Propagation and Information Sharing and Reporting 4-00-00- 199305600 Advance Hatchery Reform National Oceanic and Yes Recommendation: Sponsor is requested to submit an updated proposal 2019 - No 2024 \$590,897 Research Atmospheric in the Mainstem/Program Support Review, including a timeline for Mainstem/Program Administration completing current research.
+Consider ISRP comments in proposal as Support appropriate.
 See programmatic issue on Fish Propagation.
-200203100 Growth Modulation in National Oceanic and Yes Recommendation: Sponsor is requested to submit an updated 2019 - Mainstem/Program No 2022 \$356,678 Salmon Supplementation Atmospheric proposal in the Mainstem/Program Support Review, including a Support Administration, timeline for completing current research.
-Consider ISRP comments University of in proposal as appropriate.
-See programmatic issue on Fish Washington Propagation. productive Success (RRS) 200303900 Monitor and Evaluate National Oceanic and Yes Recommendation: Implement current work through end of FY RRS Results Synthesis No 2021 \$496,743 (M&E) Reproductive Atmospheric 2020.
-Consider ISRP comments as appropriate.
-Sponsors are Review Summer 2020 Success and Survival in Administration, requested to participate in a RRS results review in summer on 2020.
-Wenatchee River Washington The sponsors are encouraged to work on a joint synthesis with Department of Fish Bonneville and other RRS projects (200303900, 200305400, and Wildlife (WDFW) 200306300 and 201003300) for the 2020 synthesis review.
-See programmatic issue on Fish Propagation 200305400 Evaluate the RRS of Oregon State Yes Recommendation: Implement current work through end of FY RRS Results Synthesis No 2020 \$301,526 Hatchery-Origin and Wild- University 2020.
-Consider ISRP comments as appropriate.
-Sponsors are Review Summer 2020 Origin Steelhead Spawning requested to participate in a RRS results review in summer on 2020.
-Naturally in the Hood River The sponsors are encouraged to work on a joint synthesis with Bonneville and other RRS projects (200303900, 200305400, 200306300 and 201003300) for the 2020 synthesis review.
+See 200202400 Control Mandalation in National Occupitation M nrogrammatic issue on Information Sharing and Reporting 2010 N 2022 ć256 670 200203100 Growth Modulation in Yes Recommendation: Sponsor is requested to submit an updated proposal 2019 - No 2022 \$356,678 Salmon Supplementation Atmospheric in the Mainstem/Program Support Review, including a timeline for Mainstem/Program Administration, completing current research.
+Consider ISRP comments in proposal as Support University of appropriate.
 See programmatic issue on Fish Propagation.
+See Polativo Po productive Success (RRS) Washington nrogrammatic issue on Information Sharing and Reporting 200303900 Monitor and Evaluate National Oceanic and Yes Recommendation: Implement current work through end of FY 2020.
+RRS Results Synthesis No 2021 \$496,743 200303300 (M&E) Reproductive 163 Consider ISRP comments as appropriate.
+Sponsors are requested to Review Summer 2020 2021 Ş430,743 Success and Survival in Atmospheric Administration, participate in a RRS results review in summer on 2020.
+The sponsors are Wenatchee River Washington encouraged to work on a joint synthesis with Bonneville and other RRS Department of Fish projects (200303900, 200305400, 200306300 and 201003300) for the and Wildlife (WDFW) 2020 synthesis review.
+See programmatic issue on Fish Propagation in Part 2, and further discussion on RRS project recommendations in Part 3.
+200305400 Evaluate the RRS of Oregon State Yes Recommendation: Implement current work through end of FY 2020.
+RRS Results Synthesis No 2020 \$301,526 Hatchery-Origin and Wild- University Consider ISRP comments as appropriate.
+Sponsors are requested to Review Summer 2020 Origin Steelhead Spawning , participate in a RRS results review in summer on 2020.
+The sponsors are Naturally in the Hood River encouraged to work on a joint synthesis with Bonneville and other RRS projects (200303900, 200305400, 200306300 and 201003300) for the 2020 synthesis review.
+See programmatic issue on Fish Propagation in Part 2, and further discussion on RRS project recommendations in Part 3. art 2, and further discussion on this project recommendations in Part 5.